 20: JONATHAN JEREMIAH – Good Day (PIAS)

 As I was previously unaware of his presence, it came as a surprise to me that “Good Day” is North London-based singer/ songwriter Jonathan Jeremiah’s fourth studio album.
 Jeremiah possesses a warm, soulful voice which has more than a hint of John Martyn about it.
 This voice is perfectly showcased on the album’s title track and opening single; a gorgeous slice of summery soul which, for me, was one of the tracks of the year.
 Other album highlights include “Deadweight”, a seven-minute epic, apparently inspired by the Lee Hazlewood & Nancy Sinatra epic “Some Velvet Morning” and “U-Bahn (It’s Not Too Late For Us)”, a track that sounds like a lost 1970s classic that Glen Campbell would have recorded.

 19: TARA MILTON WITH THE BOY AND MOON – Serpentine Waltz (Boy & Moon Recordings)

-A handsome and gifted musician and songwriter, back in 1991 Tara Milton had all the attributes of a major star.
+Tara Milton – a handsome and gifted musician and songwriter who, back in 1991, had all the attributes of a major star.
 He was then the bassist and singer with Modish rockers, Five Thirty, who recorded one classic album, “Bed”, before disbanding acrimoniously shortly after its release.
 In the twenty years since Milton’s second band, The Nubiles, split, the only hint of a resurfacing was the occasional rumour that he was working on new material.
 Earlier this year those rumours proved true when “Serpentine Waltz” was born, and what a triumphant return from the wilderness it is.
 With shades of Dylan, Drake and “22 Dreams” era Weller, he has treated us to nine lush, beautifully crafted tracks.
 From album opener, the cinematic “Assassins” through the gorgeous, late-night jazz-club feel of “Getting It On With The Man In The Moon” and the existential two-part epic “Double Yellow (Lines 1 and 2)”, Serpentine Waltz is the comeback album of 2018 – just don’t make us wait another 20 years please, Tara!

 * You can read a full album review by clicking on the brilliant Monkey Picks blog here